Promo code SPRING2022 will be automatically applied at checkout!

 If you begin experiencing the symptoms of menopause or you're approaching 'midlife,' you may want to consult (regularly!) with a healthcare provider that specializes in women's health.
 It's vital to get medical advice as you begin regulating your overall health during the time leading up to your last period.

-Your doctor may recommend supplements, hormone replacement therapy, birth control, lubricants (for vaginal dryness), or other treatment options to help you during this transitionary period.
+Your doctor may recommend supplements, hormone replacement therapy, birth control, lubricants (for vaginal dryness), or other treatment options to help you during this transitional period.
 Here are some tips to help you stay healthy during menopause:

 Maintain a Healthy Diet